Thales Rail Signalling Solutions: History

 UTDC's rolling stock manufacturing operations were later absorbed by Bombardier Transportation, who divested the signalling technology to Alcatel-Lucent.
 In April 2006, Thales Group announced it would be acquiring Alcatel Rail Signalling Solutions in a deal which also raised Alcatel's ownership of Thales to 21.66 percent.

-In August 2021 Thales announced that the ground transportation business was to be sold to Hitachi Rail for €1,660 million.
+In August 2021, Thales announced that the ground transportation business was to be sold to Hitachi Rail for €1,660 million.
+The process has been completed on May 31, 2024.